aksommerville/fullmoon4/README.md

 - [ ] Graphics touch-up.
 - - [ ] Village interiors
 - - [ ] Village exterior
+- - [x] moonsong: I'm still not happy with the contrast.
+- - [ ] Decorative hearts when a block or raccoon is charmed.
 - [ ] Can we get some "oooweeeeooo" when the lambda block is floating?
 - [x] Werewolf sounds:
 - - [x] Growl